Harniaz-Brar/CPP/README.md

 # CPP
-Learning and revising C++ posting everything thaht i do daily here
+Learning and revising C++ and posting everything thaht i do daily here